Sorting in Networks: Adversity and Structure: Introduction

-Research on suboptimal networks under externalities has a long tradition (cf. \textcite{koopmans_assignment_1957}; \textcite{katz_network_1985}; \textcite{farrell_installed_1986}, and; \textcite{jackson_strategic_1996}).\footnote{Note our concept of pairwise stability differs from \textcite{jackson_strategic_1996} - see Section \ref{sec:model} (the model).} Our contribution for inefficient networks is not to provide any new generic insights on suboptimal network formation; instead we show two new classes of inefficient networks.
+Research on suboptimal networks under externalities has a long tradition (cf. \cite{koopmans_assignment_1957}; \cite{katz_network_1985}; \cite{farrell_installed_1986}; \cite{jackson_strategic_1996}; \cite{jackson_strategic_1996};\footnote{Note our concept of pairwise stability differs from \cite{jackson_strategic_1996} - see Section \ref{sec:model} (the model).} \cite{bloch_formation_2007}).
+Among these generic analyses of inefficient networks \cite{bloch_formation_2007} employs the most similar setup. \cite{bloch_formation_2007} use a setup without type complementarities but also employ a framework if network formation where transfers can be extended even to agents with whom they are not linked.
+Unlike the above papers our main contribution for inefficient networks is not to provide any new generic insights on suboptimal network formation; instead we show two new classes of inefficient networks.
 The first class of inefficient networks suffers from an excessive level of sorting captured by Theorems \ref{claim:suboptimal-sorting_hyperbolic_decay} and \ref{claim:assort:ext:pairwise:excess} (see last paragraph for second class).

-\textcite{de_marti_segregation_2016} also investigates sorting which is suboptimal despite being stable - thus this part of their analysis is subject to the same critique as their results on sorting (see above).
+\cite{de_marti_segregation_2016} also investigates sorting which is suboptimal despite being stable - thus this part of their analysis is subject to the same critique as their results on sorting (see above).
 Moreover, their result on inefficiency only holds when there are a handful of agents of each type (see discussion accompanying Theorem \ref{claim:suboptimal-sorting_hyperbolic_decay} for details).
 On the contrary, our result on inefficient sorting holds for any number of agents and only requires a connected subnetwork within a given type - this reveals that the scope of the underlying problem is much wider.
 Another, perhaps more profound difference, is that the source of inefficiency in their setting is different: their endogenous incentive to sorting implies that the penalty from linking across types is removed when no agents sort (i.e. sort negatively) - thus there are always beneficial spillovers from connecting across types.
 Thus inefficiency is due to a lack of coordination rather than misaligned incentives.